 - Matt Garrett –> £70/45min

-- Gilbert Schultz –> free of charge (unfortunately, it’s very difficult to meet with G.S..
+- Gilbert Schultz –> free of charge (unfortunately, it’s very difficult to meet with G.S.
 One cannot arrange a meeting with him.
 He just sends a Zoom link for a date/time he decides without any prior discussion.
-I lost my chance to meet him because he sent me for a meeting that was during my working hours.)
+I lost my chance to meet him because he sent me a link for a meeting that was during my working hours.)

 - “Sailor” Bob Adamson –> free of charge (he is 93+ years old and still offering teachings for free!)

 I know!
 36% of the teachers I referred to, either don’t charge or accept dana.
-Note that this is a distorted statistic, as I used to try a lot to find teachers that work on a generosity model!
+Note that this is a distorted statistic, as I tried a lot to find teachers that work on a generosity model.